cobrowseio/cobrowse-docs-gitbook/sdk-features/full-device-capabilities/full-device-screen-sharing.md

 ```

 {% hint style="info" %}
 By default CocoaPods links both `CobrowseIO.framework` and `CobrowseIOExtension.framework` with **your app target** which leads to several warnings shown at runtime, such as _Class CBIOSession is implemented in both CobrowseIOAppExtension.framework and CobrowseIO.framework.
 One of the two will be used.
-Which one is undefined._ To get rid of these warnings add the following script to your Podfile:
+Which one is undefined._ To get rid of these warnings, add the following script to your Podfile:

 ```ruby
 post_install do |installer|